farfalleflickan/EncryptedChat/src/Client-readme.txt

 Available commands for the client:
-!quit to disconnect from the server and quit the program !disconnect to disconnect from the server and reconnect to another
+!quit or !q to disconnect from the server and quit the program !disconnect or !d to disconnect from the server and reconnect to another